matthewhartstonge/configurator/README.md

 ## Todo

 - [ ] CLI Flag parsing
-- [ ] Structured diagnostic error reporting
 - [ ] Full documentation for developer happiness
+  - [ ] What are the interfaces required to be implemented?